Get insider access

 Stability

-They're decently stable, so they'll stay in place if you're just sitting and listening to music and during less intense movement, like a run in the park or some stretching.
-However, they can slip off your head if you move your head quickly.
+They're decently stable, so they'll stay in place during less intense movement, whether you're headbanging on the couch or taking a light jog through a park.
+However, they can slip off if you shake your head quickly.

 Design